mdn/mdn/.github/PULL_REQUEST_TEMPLATE/pull-request-template.md

 ## Supporting evidence for nominating this person (required)

-Provide evidence to support your nomination such as contributions and interactions with the community.
+Provide evidence to support your nomination.
+The supporting information can include a list of their contributions and interactions with the community.
-Links to [commit logs](https://github.com/mdn/yari/commits?author=schalkneethling) in a repository are also appropriate.
+You can also provide links to [commit logs](https://github.com/mdn/yari/commits?author=schalkneethling).

 > Remember, contributions to this repository should follow its [code of conduct](https://github.com/mdn/mdn/blob/main/CODE_OF_CONDUCT.md).